aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 </html>
 ```

-Once you have saved it, open it with a local browser, you should see a different message the first time you open the webpage and you can check in your AWS console the DynamoDB table to see its values being updated.
+Once you have saved it, open it with a your local browser.
+If everything is working correctly you should see a different message the first time you open it and a counter the next time.
+You can also check the DynamoDB table in your AWS console to see its values being updated.

 ## Demo